-• Protect and repair Boulder Creek and Sunshine Creek to preserve characteristics associated with its historic use and to retain it as an important natural system.
+• Preserve characteristics associated with the site's historic use and retain it as an important part of the natural system.

 Topography

 Historic topography consists of the open level area and two reservoirs defined by earthen berms and a concrete dam/ headgate on the east and west sides.
 The reservoirs were covered with fill material, but portions remain visible.